 Here’s an example of a scene that you will encounter in our first game, Spirit Lake: The Game.
 You want to save your entire village from an illness but you don’t know how many herbs to bring back to your village.
-One of the elders tells you that there are 8 people sick and each person needs 3 herbs if you want to heal your family.
-It’s up to you to go find and bring back the correct number of herbs to save your tribe.
+One of the elders tells you that there are 8 people who are sick and each person needs 3 herbs if you want to heal your family.
+It’s up to you to gather the correct number of herbs to save your tribe.

 See how we just slipped some math skills in there?
 We also incorporate historically accurate Native American culture and traditions in our games, instead of a fictitious story line.